 Great Day Academics

-With the rise of screen watching and other unconscious means of interacting with the world, Great Day Academics uses presence to develop more conscious behaviors.
+With the rise of screen watching and other unconscious means of interacting with the world, Great Day Academics uses presence to find balance between the tech and natural world.